argoproj/argo-cd/docs/user-guide/projects.md

   password: ****
 ```

+!!! warning
+Please keep in mind when using a project-scoped repository, only applications from the same project can make use of
+it.
+When using applicationsets with the Git generator, only non-scoped repositories can be used (i.e. repositories that
+do _not_ have a `project` set).

 All the examples above talk about Git repositories, but the same principles apply to clusters as well.

 ```yaml